jagerber48/sciform/docs/source/examples.rst

 manager, but this could have been done using :func:`set_global_defaults` instead.

->>> from sciform import SciNum, SciNumUnc, GlobalDefaultsContext
+>>> from sciform import SciNum, GlobalDefaultsContext
 >>> snum = SciNum(12345.54321)
 >>> print(f"{snum:!4e}")
 1.235e+04